documentationfor yFiles for HTML 3.0.0.1

 Flow chart

-• Subjects of arbitrary complexity can be arranged to get a clear picture of hidden structures and dependencies.
+• Complex topics can be arranged to provide a clear picture of hidden structures and dependencies.

-• Information is communicated to a broad audience easily.
+• Information can be easily communicated to a broad audience.

 However, these properties strongly depend on the quality of a diagram.
-And the task of making legible diagrams is often tedious and moreover, error-prone when done by hand.
-Sketching even small data sets can become awkward enough to forsake entirely.
+The task of making legible diagrams is often tedious and error-prone when done by hand.
+Sketching even small data sets can become awkward and is often avoided.

-With large data sets, the problem of making high-quality, easy-to-understand diagrams aggravates.
-Doing it by hand is no longer an alternative, so the need for an automatic generation grows.
+With large data sets, it becomes even more difficult to create high-quality, easy-to-understand diagrams.
+Doing it by hand is no longer an option, increasing the need for automatic generation.